schattopadhyay98/studentattendanceportal/Student Attendance Portal/Student Attendance Portal/README.md

 * Cmake
 * dlib
 * face_recognition
-###This project has been made by Sagnik Chattopadhyay
-##Start project from choice.py
+###This project has been made by Sagnik Chattopadhyay.
+Start project from choice.py